ccjensen/PlexMediaTagger/README.md

                        i.e. the mount paths are different).
 Supply multiple
                        times to perform several different replacements
                        (operations are performed in order supplied).
+  `--open`             open a Finder window at the containing folder of the
+                       file just processed (Mac OS X only)
  `-i IP, --ip=IP`      specify an alternate IP address that hosts a PMS to
                        connect to (default is localhost)
  `-p PORT, --port=PORT`specify an alternate port number to use when